fed-franz/btcutils/README.md

-# blockchain-code
+# btc-utils
-Scripts and tools for Bitcoin, Colored Coins and other Bitcoin-based blockchains
+Scripts and tools for Bitcoin

 # start-bitcoind
 Script for the Bitcoin-Core client.
 It starts the bitcoind daemon and wait until it is fully initialized.